 When I travel, I don’t think about dates, or about days.
 I don’t care when I leave, or when I arrive.
 All that matters to me are the places I am visiting, people I will meet, and the many unforgettable experiences waiting for me, on the other side of the journey.
 The joy of slow travel – as travellers call it, is best experienced when you treat the entire world as your little backyard and enjoy it with all the time in the world.

 “Tourists don’t know where they’ve been.
 Travelers don’t know where they’re going” Paul Theroux

-Beyond any measures, and of all the biggest reasons, this is why I quit my job to travel in first place.
+Beyond any measures, and of all the biggest reasons, this is why I quit my job to travel in the first place.
 I wanted myself not to be bound and helplessly restricted, under a time frame.
-I remember, the first time I left home for my first ever grand adventures – a one month backpacking in Bhutan – I remained excited, right from the day one, to the last.
+I remember, the first time I left home for my first ever grand adventures – a one month backpacking in Bhutan – I remained excited, right from day one, to the last.
 Whereas other people I met on the road, who was bound with a return ticket, they came and they left, after 2-3 days of little excursions, with a few hours of sightseeing, and a couple of half-baked conversations.
 They never appreciated the joy of travelling and experienced how it feels to greet the locals and sit next to them for a cup of tea, or just being alone, or with your friends, and watch the day pass, minute by minute.

-It is only the idea of slow travelling, which has led discover a different side of Varkala or familiarized me with the dying land of Yogis, among many other soul-searching experiences, from many journeys.
+It is only the idea of slow travelling, which has led to discover a different side of Varkala or familiarized me with the dying land of Yogis, among many other soul-searching experiences, from many journeys.
 So plan a long break, fake a medical leave, or submit long and confusing excuses.
-Do whatever it takes, but once in your life, at least, go to a place where you can abandon any ideas of technology, throw away your gadgets, forget about the life back home, and just… TRAVEL !!!
+Do whatever it takes, but once in your life, at least, go to a place where you can abandon any ideas of technology, throw away your gadgets, forget about life back home, and just… TRAVEL !!!

 Also Read: My Volunteering And Travel Experience In Germany